Time & Materials#

 You purchase a resource in the same way as you do items:

-1. Open the WBS of a job.
+- Open the WBS of a project.

-2. On the ribbon, choose New > Create Purchase Document.
+- On the ribbon, choose New > Create Purchase Document.

-3. Fill in the fields as necessary.
+- Fill in the fields as necessary.

 This copies the resource to a requisition worksheet or a purchase order.

 You can also create a purchase document manually.
-In this case, you need to enter the relevant job number on individual document lines (if you’ve entered the number on the header, it is copied to new lines automatically) and use the Get Work Package function to copy the number to a WBS line or a budget line, depending on the Purchase Posting Level specified for the job.
+In this case, you need to enter the relevant project number on individual document lines (if you’ve entered the number on the header, it is copied to new lines automatically) and use the Get Work Package function to copy the number to a WBS line or a budget line, depending on the Purchase Posting Level specified for the project.

 Choose Yes on the dialog page that appears if you also want the description of the resource copied from the WBS or budget line.
 If you choose No, the system will retain the description that you entered on the purchase line.

-Typically, you would then post consumption from a purchase order when items have been received by adding their quantities and prices to the job.
+Typically, you would then post consumption from a purchase order when items have been received by adding their quantities and prices to the project.
 In the case of external resources, however, the services rendered are often posted with receipt of a bill.

 Distribute purchased work#